jdevfullstack/electronics-robotics-intro/README.md

 source: <https://www.britannica.com/technology/electric-circuit#ref22644>

+## Tech Terms
+`voltage` - an electromotive force or potential difference expressed in volts.

+`open circuit` - an electrical circuit that is not complete.

+`electric current` -  the rate at which electric charge flows past a point on the electric circuit.

 ## Electronic Components Used in Our Project
 1. Power Supply -
 It is the one responsible to power electrical